 Interogo Foundation has two governing bodies, a Foundation Council (Stiftungsrat) and a Supervisory Council (Beirat).

-The Foundation Council represents the foundation and has currently two members: Herbert Oberhuber and Johannes Burger.
+The Foundation Council represents the foundation and has currently three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.

 The Foundation Council is supervised by the Supervisory Council.
-As a principle the Supervisory Council has seven seats.
+The Supervisory Council has seven seats, presently with one vacancy.
 The Kamprad family will over generations be offered the opportunity to be engaged in the Supervisory Council, but must always be in minority.

-Members of the Supervisory Council presently are: Hans Gydell, Mathias Kamprad, Per Ludvigsson, Birger Lund, and Urs Wickihalder.
+Members of the Supervisory Council presently are: Hans Gydell, Mathias Kamprad, Birger Lund, Per Wendschlag, Urs Wickihalder and Alfred Wiederkehr.
 Each outgoing member of the Supervisory Council appoints his or her successor.

-The foundation is meant to be of eternal existence and circumstances can change.
+The foundation is meant to be of eternal existence even if circumstances would change.
 Therefore the statutes contain rules of how the statutory provisions relating to the structure or organisation can be changed.
 The goal is to secure the pursuance of the foundation’s purpose, also if circumstances changes.
 The purpose of the foundation itself, however, can never be changed, as long as it is possible to fulfil the same.
-Under the most unlikely scenario that it is no longer possible to pursue the foundation’s purpose, it can be altered by a court ruling only.
+Under the most unlikely scenario that it is no longer possible to pursue the foundation’s purpose, it can only be altered by a court ruling.